ekalokman/yii2-cas-uni/README.md

     }
     ```

-3. Add actions that use casAuthenticate to check user is student or staff and register new user, in `LoginCas.php` :
+3. Add actions that use casAuthenticate to check user is student or staff and register new user, in `common/models/LoginCas.php` :

     ```
    <?php
     namespace common\models;

     use Yii;
     use yii\base\Model;
+    use phpCAS;
     use yii\helpers\Url;
     use common\models\User;
+    use common\models\Student;
     use backend\models\StudentSt;

     /**